Sebastian Barry: Commentary

 Munira H. Mutran, ‘The Mysterious Dimension of the Human Spirit’: Sebastian Barry’s Whistling Psyche’, in From English Literature to Literatures in English: Vol. V - International Perspectives, ed., Michael Kenneally & Rhona Richmann Kenneally (Heidelberg: Universitätsverlag [Winter] 2005), pp.183-93: ‘[...]
 While a whole lifetime unfolds in the biography, their encounter takes place one night in 1910 (the year Miss Nightingale died) from two to three o’clock The Perfect Gentleman’s subtitle [1950; by June Rose], eliminates suspense because it informs us that Dr. Barry was a woman, whereas the playwright is able to maintain ambiguity and, therefore, suspense, by referring to the doctor as a figure or person, and by avoiding the pronoun: “Takes off the hat and sits, the chair emphasising how small the person is” (10).
 When the doctor finally refers to the pathetic change in his childhood, when “the garb of a girl was taken from me, item by item, and my wardrobe of dresses, stockings and privy garments, scant though it was, was discarded forever” (32), Miss Nightingale has drifted asleep and cannot hear his confession.
 Only much later is the suspense broken.
 [185] / Confessing reinforces the impression that Whistling Psyche is not made up of two biographies on the stage but two narratives following closely the conventions of the autobiographical mode [...]
 In Whistling Psyche the characters insist on “my true story,” “my story,” “the spectacle of my private story,” from infancy to old age and death.
 Their monologues are autobiographies transposed from the biographies and hence to the play.
 Sebastian Barry imagines an encounter between two ghosts, gives them voice and allows them to re-live their past lives through their memories.
 It is extremely interesting to hear what the author has to say about the process of creation [here quotes letter from Barry]: “I had great excitement here in this small room writing both Barry and Nightingale, because they seemed to me to speak so urgently, talking fiercely in my ear.
 That’s when I trust a play, when it seems to be given, or lent maybe, when you lend an ear to some vanished creature and find they are still capable, livingly and urgently, of speaking, of representing themselves in the strange Victorian courts of forgetfulness and eternities.” / Three topics present in Rose’s biography are emphasised, and acquire additional significance in the play: the doctor’s isolation, his fondness for pets and his bitterness towards Miss Nightingale.’
 [186 ...]
 (See longer extracts in RICORSO Library, “Criticism > Monographs”, via index, or as attached; for more of Barry’s correspondence, see under Quotations, infra.)

 Lucasta Miller, ‘Trying to Hear and See’, interview with Sebastian Barry, in The Guardian (3 Oct.
 2005), Review Section: ‘[...]
 Much of Barry’s writing has been inspired by his family’s past, and both his grandfathers were hugely influential.
 From his mother’s father, a major in the British Army, he imbibed stirring tales of empire and the North-west frontier.
 In contrast, his father’s father, a watercolourist and art teacher, was a fervent nationalist, who saw it as his duty to teach himself Irish, yet who nevertheless married the daughter of a policeman, whom he regarded as one of the chief officers of British imperialism.
 Barry is Catholic on both sides, but, he says humorously, “I took the precaution of marrying a Protestant.”
 Barry’s sense of multiple, shifting identity, derived from this background of mixed allegiances, seems to underlie his belief in the necessity of reconciliation, a recurring theme in his work. / Barry’s plays and novels are themselves interconnected by family ties.
 Willie Dunne in A Long, Long Way has appeared before: he is the son of Thomas Dunne, the ex-superintendent of the Dublin Metropolitan Police, based on the writer’s great-grandfather, who is the embittered protagonist of The Steward of Christendom, the 1995 play which was Barry’s first big international hit.
 Most of Barry’s work is set in the past.
 When he tried using more contemporary material, in his play Hinterland, about a corrupt Irish politician who was simplistically identified in the press as Charles Haughey, he suffered a painful media backlash.
 “I don’t know how I got through that time.
 I was like a fox trapped in a fence, suddenly realising that these hounds chasing me actually wanted to kill me,” he told The Irish Times. / It was, perhaps, inevitable that Barry should write for the theatre.
 His mother, Joan O’Hara, is a former actress. [...]’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 Sean O’Hagan, ‘Ireland’s past is another country’, notice of The Secret Scripture by Sebastian Barry, in The Guardian, (27 April 2008), Barry, a dapper dresser who looks like he might be related to W. B. Yeats, is a great interviewee.
 He tends to talk as he writes, in sentences full of beautiful imagery.
 “History,” he says, “has always seemed to me to be an intoxication of facts and it is in the ever-present ruins of history that I work.” / It is in these ruins, he explains, that he found Roseanne, who is based somewhat tangentially on one of his great aunts, who similarly disappeared into an institution, having somehow transgressed the rigid codes of Catholic Ireland.
 In one way, The Secret Scripture is a final breaking of the long familial silence that enshrouded her.
 “I once heard my grandfather say that she was no good,” says Barry.
 “That’s what survives and the rumours of her beauty.
 She was nameless, fateless, unknown.
 I felt I was almost duty-bound as a novelist to reclaim her and, indeed, remake her.” / This excavation of his own family history to underpin his stories is not without its risks.
 His play, Our Lady of Sligo, based on tales his mother told him of his grandmother’s life, utterly incensed his grandfather.
 “He summoned me and asked me how I knew all these things,” says Barry, grimacing now at the memory.
 “Then he cursed me and told me he would never speak to me again.
 He’s gone now but he was as good as his word.”
 [Quotes Barry further:] “I am trying to rescue my characters from the cold hand of history,” says Barry, “and from the silences that surround certain turbulent periods in our own history.”
 And this on Fr.
 Gaunt: “For a long time, all I had was this image of him swishing though the streets of Sligo, bringing morality house to house,” laughs Barry, before turning suddenly serious.
 “In many ways, he is an arbiter of the thing that terrifies me most, the absolute certainties of Irish history.”
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
 [On Barry as a talker at interview, see Robbie Millen, infra.]

 Joseph O’Connor, ‘Not all knives and axes’, review of The Secret Scripture, in The Guardian (24 May 2008): ‘[...]
 Roseanne’s voice is urgent, colloquial, strange, a song of insinuations, non-sequiturs and self-corrections.
 It sifts the troubled memories it purports to be organising while always keeping faith with the impossibility of the task.
 Shards of stories intrude; fragments of lost narratives jostle.
 Half-forgotten quotations and scraps of ancient folklore blow around her mind like old leaves.
 Is she chronicler or creator?
 How much is reliable?
 “No one has the monopoly on truth,” she points out.
 “Not even myself, and that is a vexing and worrying thought.” / Her turn of phrase is bleakly funny and there are warm, vivid reminiscences, for a girlhood in rural Ireland “is not all knives and axes”, but as recollection coheres into a devastating story the nature of her sufferings becomes clearer.
 Dr Grene is both detector and hider of truths, and he finds himself in paradoxical reversal with his baffling patient, speaking to her of his own losses and hurts.
 But the book is arranged and imagined with immense tact, so that it is never unbalanced by its ironies.
 Roseanne and Dr Grene, though hardly ever described, are incarnated with such commitment and narrative astuteness that you feel you are standing in the rain of their lives.
 You are reading them, not reading about them. [.../] Barry is doing something darker and more daring than image-breaking.
 He makes enthrallingly beautiful prose out of the wreckage of these lives by allowing them to have the complication of actual history in all its messy elusiveness.
 “History, as far as I can see, is not the arrangement of what happens,” he writes, “but a fabulous arrangement of surmises and guesses held up as a banner against the assault of withering truth.”
 His achievement in this magnificent and heart-rending novel is a kind of restitution.’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 Lucy Gardner, notice of Pride of Parnell Street, in The Guardian (7 Sept.
 2007): ‘“See, love between a man and a woman, it’s private.
 It happens when you never do see it.
 In rooms,” says Joe.
 But it is not private in Sebastian Barry’s two interweaving monologues, which dissect the fractured marriage of Joe and Janet, whose love for each other echoes their love for their home city, Dublin. / Like so much of Barry’s work, this is a memory play in which the protagonists pick away at the scabs of the past - in this case a happy marriage scarred by the death of six-year-old Billy, killed by a lorry in Parnell Street, and an act of senseless violence that took place on the night of Ireland’s quarter-final eviction from the 1990 World Cup as Dublin’s men turned their disappointment on their wives.
 “When the Irish team lost, they realised they were losers too.” / This is a portrait of reasonably happy lives that take a wrong turn - petty thief Joe loses wife and children, his liberty, his dignity and his health, but saves himself through an act of redemption, though even this is founded on someone else’s blood and a miraculously timed arrest.
 Life’s random bricks and bouquets, suggests Barry, can make us or break us.
 Given that Barry writes in a honeyed prose spiked with a wormwood humour, and the monologues are performed with exquisite restraint by Mary Murray and Karl Sheils, there is hardly a dry eye in the house by the end.
 But though you would require a heart of stone not to warm to this 100 minutes, there is something lazy about its monologue construction, and if Janet and Joe’s story was supposed to have wider implications for modern Irish life, I couldn’t fathom it.
 What it is is very nice, but nice is not quite enough.
 (The Guardian, 7 Sept.
 2017, “Stage” - online; access 30.05.2017.)

 Dinitia Smith, ‘Old Battles are Burnished by Time’, review of The Secret Scripture, in The New York Times (23 June 2008) - Book Reviews: ‘[...]
 Roseanne is a Presbyterian, the daughter of Joseph Clear, a “keeper of the graves” in a Catholic cemetery, who may or may not have been in the Royal Irish Constabulary.
 A group of Irish Republican Army irregulars, opposed to the 1922 treaty with Britain that partitioned Ireland because they believe it gave the British too much authority, stumble into the family hut carrying a dead comrade.
 Roseanne is sent to fetch the local priest, Father Gaunt, to administer the last rites.
 (Catholic Church officials in Ireland opposed the renegades.)
 Later, Roseanne is accused of betraying the boys to their former allies, the Free State Army, which favors the new treaty, and with whom the I.R.A. irregulars are conducting a bloody civil war of their own. / Roseanne’;s father loses his job and becomes the village rat catcher.
 He is later found hanged, whether by murder of by suicide is not known. / Re-enter the aptly named Father Gaunt, who is a masterpiece of cold dominion if there ever was one, a hater of women’;s sexuality, “cleaner than the daylight moon,” who tells Roseanne that he can’;t have a beautiful girl like her running about as a temptation to all the young lads of Sligo.
 He arranges for her to marry a Free Stater, Tom McNulty (the brother of the title character of Mr. Barry’;s novel “The Whereabouts of Eneas McNulty.”) / But the young bride is spotted talking to one of the I.R.A. irregulars, the brother of the dead boy.
 For this simple transgression she is banished, by her husband’;s family and Father Gaunt, to a life of complete isolation in an iron hut at the edge of the sea.
 Father Gaunt arranges for her marriage to be annulled on the ground that she is a nymphomaniac, and he schemes to have her imprisoned in the mental institution.
 When crossed, Roseanne notes, Father Gaunt “was like a scything blade, the grass, the brambles and the stalks of human nature went down before him.” [... &c.]’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 [ top ]